-For the first time, from June through August 2021, Vision of the Seas will will sail a series of seven-night cruises from Bermuda.
+For the first time, from June through August 2021, Vision of the Seas will sail a series of seven-night cruises from Bermuda.
 Passengers will enjoy an overnight stay in Bermuda to enjoy its culture, history, and cuisine, and then head south for a full day at Royal Caribbean’s private island in the Bahamas, Perfect Day at CocoCay.

 “We are thankful to the government and people of Bermuda for welcoming us to their beautiful island nation with open arms as Vision of the Seas’ new homeport.
 This is another step in our safe and measured return to sailing beginning in June,” said Michael Bayley, president and CEO of Royal Caribbean International.

 “Travelers are eager to venture out gradually and start cruising again.
 By adding a second unique option to sail the Caribbean from a destination as rich and vibrant as Bermuda, we’re offering guests choice in how they can enjoy their well-deserved vacations this summer.”

 In Bermuda, Vision of the Seas will homeport at the Royal Naval Dockyard.
 From there, cruisers will be able to enjoy the island’s pink sand beaches, world-class golfing, and its charming, colorful homes.
 Before or after the voyage, travelers can extend their trip by staying at one of Bermuda’s upscale hotels or resorts.